erroronline1/caro/readme.md

 [Content](#content)

 ### Calendar
 Add events to the calendar.
-The landing page gives a brief overview of weekly and daily scheduled events as well as off duty workmates at a quick glance.
+The landing page gives a brief overview of the scheduled events and the current week as well as off duty workmates at a quick glance.
 Events can be added and completed by every user, editing and deleting is permitted to defined authorized users only.

 Events may trigger a [message](#conversations) to a defined user group if set.